 - Start a Community Garden: Reach out to local agencies (like NC Cooperative Extension) to

-being the process of growing your own food.
+begin the process of growing your own food.

 - Invest in a water filter: Water filters are a great alternative to water bottles as they are more

 sustainable and less expensive in the long run.